Pholiota flammans: Description

 Pholiota flammans often has a striking appearance.
 The cap is initially round, then convex and finally flattening with age.
 Its surface is bright yellow to orange, and covered with triangular scales (squamules) arranged in concentric rings.
 The cap surface is dry, matt and felt-like, and in wet conditions may lose scales.
 The cap margin remain curved slightly inwards.
 The yellow gills are crowded together, attached to the stem, and have a notch where the gill attaches to the stem.
 A bright yellow partial veil extending from the cap edge to the edge is present in immature species.
 As the cap expands and flattens with age, the partial veil tears, leaving a faint ring around the stem.
 The cylindrical straight or curved stem is itself covered in yellow squamules below the ring.
 The base of the stem, typically more orange in color than the upper portion, is firmly attached to the dead wood from which the fungus arises.
 The section of stem above the ring bears little or no protuberances.
 The flesh is firm, full, yellow and does not change color when bruised or injured.

 The dimensions of the fruit body are as follows: cap diameter up to 8 cm, stem up to 12 cm tall and between 0.4 to 1 cm cm thick.

 As the fruit body matures, the gills darken to cinnamon brown following spore release.
-The spore mass is colored brown to rust.
+The spore print is brown to rust.

 Microscopic features

-Under a light microscope, the spores are seen to be smooth, elliptical to oblong in shape, with dimensions of 3–5 by 2–3 µm.
-The basidia (the spore-bearing cells) are 4-spored, and have a narrow club-shape with dimension of 18–22 by 3.5–4.5 µm.
+Under a light microscope, the spores are seen to be smooth, elliptical to oblong in shape, with dimensions of 3–5 by 2–3 μm.
+The basidia (the spore-bearing cells) are 4-spored, and have a narrow club-shape with dimension of 18–22 by 3.5–4.5 μm.
 The gill cystidia are seen to stain blue when cotton blue dye and lactate are applied.
-The cap cuticle is made of an approximately 100 µm thick layer of gelatinous hyphae that are about 2–4 µm thick.
+The cap cuticle is made of an approximately 100 μm thick layer of gelatinous hyphae that are about 2–4 μm thick.
 The gelatinous hyphae are only present on the cap surface, not the surface of the stem; these local differences in cell structure explain the ease with which the scales are sloughed off the cap, but not the stems of the fruit bodies.
 The macroscopic and microscopic characteristics of the mycelia of this species grown in culture have been described in detail.